ishikaalunawat/ishikaalunawat.github.io/_pages/about.md

 During my undergraduate study, I was a part of the [Spider R&D Club](https://spider.nitt.edu/projects) as a Machine Learning Researcher.
 My role involved contributing to interdisciplinary projects, organizing knowledge-sharing sessions and mentoring juniors.

-Feel free to reach out and connect; I'm always open to discussions and collaborations!